johnhatch14/GMS-Extensions/PiwikAnalyticsForGMS/README.md

 If you have everything set up correctly, the extension will send a tracking request to your Piwik server when your game starts that will include various details about the device the game is running on.

+# Setting up PHP Cached Request Processor
+When cached requests from past dates are sent to the Piwik server, they will need to be inserted directly into the Piwik server's archives.
+This involves inserting the new requests and marking the date the requests were made for re-archiving by Piwik.
+In the PHP folder, there is a server-side script called `addcachedrequests.php` that will handle this process for you.
+All you need to get it working is to edit three variables in it and make the script publicly accessible on your server. <b><i>Note its public URL for the `PIWIK_CACHER_URL` variable in your `_piwikCONFIG_()` script.</i></b>

+* `$piwikAuthToken` - The authentication token of a Piwik super user. <i><b>NOTE: You should pass this value in from an included script that is not publicly accessible for added security.</b></i>
+* `$gmAuthSalt` - Salt for client authentication with this script.
+This is the salt string that your game uses for authentication with this script. <b><i>See `_Piwik_CacherSalt` in your `_piwikCONFIG_()` script.</i></b>
+* `$piwikURL` - Full public URL to piwik.php file in your Piwik installation.

 # Method Documentation

-Once you have the extension set up, tracking analytics in your game to Piwik is a piece of cake using the scripts below which can be called by any object! <i>None of the following methods return anything, just FYI.</i>
+Once you have the extension set up, tracking analytics in your game to your Piwik server is a piece of cake using the scripts below which can be called by any object! <i>None of the following methods return anything, just FYI.</i>

 * <b>`piwikTrackAction( action )`</b> - Send Piwik an action string to track.
 	* `action` - The title of the action being tracked.